fbsamples/graph-api-webhooks-samples/parse/README.md

 ### Instagram
 1. Register an [Instagram API client](https://instagram.com/developer/clients/manage/).
-1. Set up your client's [Real-time Photo Updates subscription](https://instagram.com/developer/realtime/) using your `https://<your-subdomain>.parseapp.com/instagram` as the callback URL and `token` as the verify_token.
+1. Set up your client's [subscription](https://www.instagram.com/developer/subscriptions/) using your `https://<your-subdomain>.parseapp.com/instagram` as the callback URL and `token` as the verify_token.

 Read more about using Parse objects to save your Facebook data in the [Parse JavaScript Guide](https://parse.com/docs/js/guide).